awsdocs/aws-greengrass-developer-guide/doc_source/stream-manager-cli.md

    The following definition version enables stream manager with default [parameter settings](configure-stream-manager.md)\.
 To configure custom settings, you must define environment variables for corresponding stream manager parameters\.
 For an example, see [To enable, disable, or configure stream manager \(CLI\)](configure-stream-manager.md#enable-stream-manager-cli)\.
 AWS IoT Greengrass uses default settings for parameters that are omitted\. `MemorySize` should be at least `128000`\. `Pinned` must be set to `true`\.
 **Note**
 <a name="long-lived-lambda"></a>A *long\-lived* \(or *pinned*\) Lambda function starts automatically after AWS IoT Greengrass starts and keeps running in its own container\.
-This is in contrast to an *on\-demand* Lambda function, which starts when invoked and stops when there are no tasks left to execute\.
+This is in contrast to an *on\-demand* Lambda function, which starts when invoked and stops when there are no tasks left to run\.
 For more information, see [Lifecycle configuration for Greengrass Lambda functions](lambda-functions.md#lambda-lifecycle)\.
    + Replace *arbitrary\-function\-id* with a name for the function, such as **stream\-manager**\.
    + Replace *alias\-arn* with the `AliasArn` that you copied when you created the alias for the `TransferStream` Lambda function\.